 Refund request made before the registration deadline will be processed on approximately a week later.
 Refund requests on the day of or after the courses will be processed approximately two weeks later.

-A special thank you to our sponsors for donating their services and products: La Crosse Fire Department, Audi Club of North America, Courtesy Corporation, Caribou Coffee, Lindy's Subs and Salads and Festival Foods.
+A special thank you to our sponsors for donating their services and products: La Crosse Fire Department, Audi Club of North America, Courtesy Corporation, Caribou Coffee, Lindy's Subs and Salads, Festival Foods and Organic Valley.